-Sometimes tensions rise beyond the bearable level, even when you’ve done all the right things as a parent of a young adult.
-There may even come a time when the conflict begins to cause damage.
-It sounds like you’ve reached that point.
+Sometimes tensions become unbearable — in spite of doing all the right things as a parent of a young adult.
+There may even come a time when the conflict begins to cause damage, and it sounds like you’ve reached that point.

-The point of all this analysis, counsel, and introspection is to make sure that you’re not doing anything on the basis of pure emotion.
-Before drawing a line in the sand, you need to be fully convinced that your actions aren’t based on anger or fear.
+Before drawing a line in the sand, you need to be confident that your actions aren’t based on anger or fear.
 If they are, you’ll almost always make a poor choice.
-Instead of solving the problem, you’ll simply be avoiding what you’re afraid of or lashing out at what makes you mad.
+In other words, instead of solving the problem, you’ll lash out at what makes you mad and avoid what you’re afraid of.

 You can keep emotions under control and work toward a wise decision by following this three-step process:

-- First, you and your spouse should sit down separately and write out a list of personal statements you want to communicate to your son.
-Explain your concerns in the clearest possible language.
+- You and your spouse should sit down separately and write out a list of personal statements you want to communicate to your son.
+Explain your concerns as clearly as possible.

 - As a couple, review each other’s lists.
-After an honest discussion, develop an agreed upon list of statements that you can feel good about presenting to your son together.
-This part of the procedure is extremely important.
-If both parents aren’t on the same page, nothing decisive can be accomplished.
+After an honest discussion, develop an agreed-on list of statements that you can feel good about presenting to your son together.
+(This part of the process is extremely important.
+If both parents aren’t on the same page, you won’t make any headway.)

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.